Fenix-Okami/Tian-hanzi-deck/README.md

+# 天
-# Tian Hanzi Deck
+## T.I.A.N Hanzi Deck - Training in Asian Notation

 A WaniKani-inspired Anki deck for learning Chinese characters with mnemonics.
+I was pushed to make this when I personally found Hanzihero and Pandanese lacking for my personal tastes

 ## ⚠️ Status: v1 is a Rough Prototype